NEW YORK (Reuters) - Restaurant stocks have sat like dry toast for the last six months, but investors are now starting to nibble back into the sector.

-Now, after more than a dozen restaurant companies - including El Pollo Loco LOCO.O, Cosi COSI.O, Famous Dave's of America (DAVE.O) and trend leader Shake Shack (SHAK.N: Quote) - have lost more than half their value, some investors are coming back around.
+Now, after more than a dozen restaurant companies - including El Pollo Loco LOCO.O, Cosi COSI.O, Famous Dave's of America (DAVE.O) and trend leader Shake Shack SHAK.N - have lost more than half their value, some investors are coming back around.

 There are signs of a pick-up in the restaurant industry, with December sales up 7.5 percent from the same period a year earlier, according to Census Bureau data.
 Sector employment has been expanding as well; in January it was up 3.5 percent from January 2015, according to preliminary Labor Department data.

 But investors need to choose wisely.
 Higher employment spells greater labor costs for an industry on the front lines of the battle for a higher minimum wage.
 Consumers have been tight with their gasoline savings.
 And the industry may have gotten ahead of itself.

 "Overall sales in the industry are fine but it is being spread out over so many more restaurants that it is very challenging and competitive to drive same store sales and traffic," said Andy Barish, a San Francisco-based analyst with Jefferies.

 Fewer than three in 10 restaurant operators expect to have higher comparable sales in six months, according to a survey from the National Restaurant Association, the lowest level in more than six years.

 Few expect the next move in restaurant stocks to resemble early last year, when Shake Shack went public, doubling in price in its first four months.